Winzar/portfolio-project/README.md

 Image no longer displays when reaching certain resolutions, text also resizes depending on media query.

+## Projects

+Flex direction changes to row at tablet level media queries.
+Then returns to column at phone level media queries.

 ## About

 Flex direction changes to column when reaching smaller media queries